terra-money/docs/docs/validator/faq.md

 - **Non-voting:** If a validator does not vote on a proposal, its stake will receive a minor slash.

-:::warning Note: Even if a validator does not intentionally misbehave, it can still be slashed if its node crashes, looses connectivity, gets DDoSed, or if its private key is compromised.
+:::warning Note: Even if a validator does not intentionally misbehave, it can still be slashed if its node crashes, loses connectivity, gets DDoSed, or if its private key is compromised.
 :::

-### Are vaidators required to self-bond Luna?
+### Are validators required to self-bond Luna?

 No, but self-bonding has benefits.
 A validator's total stake is made up of their self-bonded stake plus their delegated stake.
-This means that a validator can compensate low amounts of self-bonded by attracting more delegators.
+This means that a validator can compensate for low amounts of self-bonded Luna by attracting more delegators.
 This is why reputation is very important for validators.

 Although validators are not required to self-bond Luna, we suggest all validators to have `skin-in-the-game`.
 This can help make a validator more trustworthy.